voltur01/remotebit/README.md

 # Known limitations

 * micro:bit UART is used for the communication between the host computer and the micro:bit, thus not available for applications running on the micro:bit.
 * Some methods are not implemented, because they are not practical or seemed to be rarely used.
-Non complete list:
+Not complete list:
 	* `neopixel`
 	* All `microphone` methods except `sound_level`
 	* All `os` methods except `uname`
 	* `radio.config`, `radio.receive_bytes_into`, `radio.receive_full`
 	* `SPI.write_readinto`
 * Some methods are implemented on the host computer, thus may yield slightly different results.
-* Because of of the memory limitations, micro:bit v1 only supports the following: pins, buttons, display, music.
+* Because of the memory limitations, micro:bit v1 only supports the following: pins, buttons, display, music (short melodies, longer may result in memory allocation errors).

 # How to